Kreswell/kreswell.github.io/_posts/QuantumKoans.md

 The most famous ones are the [paradoxes of motion](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes#Paradoxes_of_motion), but equally (if not more) important to building a quantum intuition is the *paradox of place*.

 ### Number Darts
-Imagine throwing a dart (with a geometric point tip) at the
+Imagine throwing a dart (with a geometric point tip) at the [real number line](https://en.wikipedia.org/wiki/Real_line).
+Suppose you aim at $$\pi$$.
+What are your

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5NDY3MzE5LDE0NTYwOTg0ODgsLTkwMD
+eyJoaXN0b3J5IjpbMTI0NDMxMzU4OSwxNDU2MDk4NDg4LC05MD
-I1MzU5MiwtMjEzNTgzMDk4MiwxNTU0MDYzODc3LDczMDk5ODEx
+AyNTM1OTIsLTIxMzU4MzA5ODIsMTU1NDA2Mzg3Nyw3MzA5OTgx
-Nl19
+MTZdfQ==
 -->